 Only Cuba has introduced mass HIV screening of the whole population.
-In Bulgaria, before the overthrow of the Communist régime, 45% of the population had been subjected to general screening.
-In parts of the former USSR, it was estimated that 30% of the population had been screened.
+In Bulgaria, before the overthrow of the Communist régime, 45 per cent of the population had been subjected to general screening.
+In parts of the former USSR, it was estimated that 30 per cent of the population had been screened.
 Most countries have not embarked upon this response.
 They have refrained not because of special sensitivity to human rights but because of the prohibitive costs involved.

 If human rights arguments are unpersuasive, it is much more likely that politicians and bureaucrats will come to appreciate the ineffectiveness and costs of laws imposing obligations of general or widespread mass screening.
 The screening can only be partly effective.
-The people in the "window period" will slip through.
+The people in the 'window period' will slip through.
 False positives and false negatives will give misleading results.
 Constantly repeated testing will be needed to catch these.
 The territory would have to be rendered secure from intruders.
 All tourists and visitors would need to be repeatedly screened.
 And then the problem would have to be faced as to what could be done with people found positive.
 Even in Australia there would not be barbed wire enough, nor institutions strong enough to contain all of the infected.
 Yet the infected are in many cases highly productive to the economy, to themselves and their family for more than a decade.
 As such, they are no risk to their fellow citizens.
 Only certain intimate conduct is risky.
 AIDS is not contagious.
 The arguments for quarantine of HIV patients are therefore completely unpersuasive.
-Such a strategy amounts to a totally disproportionate response.
+Such a strategy amounts to a totally disproportionate response.15

-If the figures of South African infections are correct you would need a new, very large multicultural "AIDS Homeland" for the infected and their families.
+If the figures of South African infections are correct you would need a new, very large multicultural 'AIDS Homeland' for the infected and their families.
 The idea is preposterous and it is dangerous.
 Only in Cuba has this strategy been tried.
 It has attracted condemnation by World Health Assembly resolutions.
 Unsurprisingly, Cuba has resisted expert external evaluation of its programme.
 It continues to lock up its citizens with HIV whilst stepping up the programme for the visit of tourists, some of whom doubtless bring the virus.

-Laws and policies to do with AIDS must be efficient and cost-effective.
-Mass screening - even screening of particular groups - is not an efficient strategy.
-If it does not lead to quarantine, it certainly does not lead to treatment.
-It is not an efficient expenditure of the public health rand in the struggle against AIDS.
+16 the struggle against AIDS.
 This simple truth should have been learned from the earlier United States experiments with premarital screening for sexually transmitted diseases.
 The State of Illinois began a mandatory programme of such screening in 1988.
 In the first eleven months only 23 of the 150,000 tested (ie 1:6,500) were found HIV positive.
 The effective cost per person tested ranged from \$25 to \$125.
 The estimate for finding each of the 23 persons was \$228,000.
 Meanwhile, there was nothing that could be done to prevent such persons getting married.
-And the number of couples seeking marriage licences in the State decreased by 25%.
+And the number of couples seeking marriage licences in the State decreased by 25 per cent.
 The mass screening was abandoned at the end of its first year.
-Had it been mandated for the whole of the United States it would have incurred an annual cost to that country of \$100 million.
+17 Had it been mandated for the whole of the United States it would have incurred an annual cost to that country of \$100 million.
 The marginal utility of finding those infected who would otherwise not have been discovered was certainly outweighed by the marginal cost of such a wasteful programme.
 Yet in South Africa, as in Australia, calls are often heard for the introduction of mandatory testing.
 Often, it is part of a punitive syndrome.
 You are certainly not immune from this syndrome in South Africa.
 When four ANC members, imprisoned for alleged terrorism, were diagnosed as HIV positive, the Minister for Foreign Affairs, Mr R F Botha declared that: